wtianzi/udp_unity_hearratemonitor/UDP/README.md

 loop: 100
 message time: 0.1s (can be set using function sleep(time per frame))
 ```
-### 2. ECGOSCMessageReceiver.cs
+### 2. ECGOSCMessageReceiver.cs and HeartrateDataNetwork(UDP).unitypackage
-The script should be attached to any object in the scene.
+The script should be reattached to any object in the target scene.
 If there is an error message related to "transporttype missing", change the unity project setting/player/scripting runtime version into ".NET 3.5 Equivalent".
-* setup: unity(c#)
+* setup: import HeartrateDataNetwork(UDP).unitypackage into scenes in unity(c#)
+* attach the ECGOSCMessageReceiver.cs to an object in the target scene
 * initial parameters: port: 5005
 * Receiving code location:
 ```